-In these cases, sleep apnea can be taken care of with airway pressure therapies.
-Your doctor should be able to determine and assign the correct therapy to suit your needs.
-There are two types of airway pressure therapies employed on patients with this level of sleep apnea that can benefit their sleeping pattern:
+In these cases, specialists treat sleep apnea with airway pressure therapies.
+Your doctor should determine and assign the correct therapy to suit your needs.
+Two types of airway pressure are available for patients with this level of sleep apnea that can benefit their sleeping pattern:

-- Continuous Positive Airway Pressure (CPAP) – this makes use of an equipment that functions similarly to a ventilator, and keeps the respiratory tract open, therefore improving the ability to sleep calmly.
+- Continuous Positive Airway Pressure (CPAP) – It uses equipment that functions as a ventilator, and maintains the respiratory tract open, improving the ability to sleep calmly.

 - Bilevel positive airway pressure – Similar to CPAP machines, this device also helps to hold the respiratory tract open.
 However, it delivers twice as much air as CPAP machines.

-How your doctor decides to manage your condition, is related to what it originated from in the first place.
-Surgical procedures involving the respiratory system may come into play when individuals are not capable of using positive airway pressure techniques.
+How your doctor decides to manage your condition relates to what originated it in the first place.
+Surgical procedures involving the respiratory system may help when individuals are not capable of using positive airway pressure techniques.

 Why should you seek medical assistance?

-As soon as you suspect you are suffering from this condition, you should make sure that you seek medical assistance.
-If you fail to do so, it can lead to severe health and personal consequences.
-If not taken care of, people living with this condition are more likely to develop conditions such as:
+As soon as you suspect you have this condition, ensure to seek medical assistance.
+If you fail to do so, it can cause severe health and personal consequences.
+People ignoring the symptoms and treatment, and living with this condition are more likely to develop conditions such as:

 - Cardiovascular disease